 Biographies of Great African-Americans

 Daniel Louis Armstrong (August 4, 1901 - July 6, 1971) was a great jazz trumpet player, composer, and singer.
 He was nicknamed Satchmo because some people said that his mouth was like a satchel.
 Armstrong was born in New Orleans, Louisiana, and soon became a well-known cornet player in clubs and on riverboats along the Mississippi River.
 He became world famous for his incredible musical talent, especially his improvised solos.
-Armstrong also sang "scat," a style in which nonsense words are used in a song.
+Armstrong also sang "scat," a class in which nonsense words are used in a song.
 Armstrong was featured in many recordings, television shows, and movies.
 Armstrong celebrated his birthday on July 4.

 Crispus Attucks (1723? - March 5, 1770) was the first American to die for the Revolutionary cause: "The first to defy, the first to die."
 Attucks was shot in the "Boston Massacre," the first fight leading up to the Revolutionary War.